straightVibing/Initial-Report/Initial Report.md

 Due to the biological nature of MFCs, the purity of bacterial species used on the anode is a parameter for optimisation as considered by @Jadhav2020.
 Pure cultures tend to produce an increased power output and Coulombic efficiency compared to mixed cultures.
 However, this comes at the cost of an increased cost to procure the bacteria, due to the inherent difficulty of fully separating bacterial strains, as well as the risk of contamination from wastewater.
 On the other hand, mixed cultures are better for overall functionality due to their reduced substrate specificity and resistance to shock load conditions.
 Therefore, the more feasible MFC designs for scale-up will contain mixed cultures.

+## Biofilm

+The biofilm of an MFC is the layers of bacteria that form on the anode.
+As the thickness of the biofilm increases the quantity of bacteria increases, this allows for an increased rate of electron release as the organic matter present is broken down.
+However, if the biofilm is too thick then there will be mass transport issues that will reduce the power output of the cell.
+As a result, according to @Logan2008, biofilms are generally a few millimetres thick.

 ## Architecture

 The principal components of a Microbial Fuel Cell are an anode and a cathode, @Logan2008.
 These can be arranged in a variety of ways with multiple of either comprising the cell.
 In addition, a membrane can be included to separate anodic and cathodic liquids however these are not preferred as they increase the internal resistance of the cell, reducing electron transfer.

 ## Materials

 For large scale reactors, practical and inexpensive materials are desirable.
-These must be suitable for the anode, cathode and ,if one is used, a membrane.
-The cathode generally requires a catalyst and this is usually Pt although a non precious metal alternative would be preferred.
-When decided on a construction,material, @Logan2008 suggests that it should have a surface area to volume ratio of 100 m$^2$ m$^3$ of reactor.
-One material that meets this criteria is carbon cloth, which is commonly used as it is cheap and porous, which allows for good bacterial growth
+These must be suitable for the anode, cathode and, if one is used, a membrane.
+The cathode generally requires a catalyst and this is usually Pt although a non-precious metal alternative would be preferred.
+When decided on a construction, material, @Logan2008 suggests that it should have a surface area to volume ratio of 100 m$^2$ m$^3$ of reactor.

+Common material options are carbon based and include: carbon foam, carbon felt, carbon cloth and carbon paper.
+These were all compared by @Mateo2018 were they were able to achieve a specific surface area of 7500 m$^2$/m$^{-2}$.

 ## Cathode oxidising agent

 - Usually oxygen
 - Have a look at Logan

-## Biofilm

-The biofilm of an MFC is the layers of bacteria that form on the anode.
-As the thickness of the biofilm increases the quantity of bacteria increases, this allows for an increased rate of electron release as the organic matter present is broken down.
-However, if the biofilm is too thick then there will be mass transport issues that will reduce the power output of the cell.
-As a result, according to @Logan2008, biofilms are generally a few millimetres thick.

-## Temperature

-As the processes inside a MFC are fundamentally biological in nature the cell is affected by temperature.
-A higher temperature correlates with a larger power output as lower temperatures slow down the growth and reproduction of bacteria.

-- USE THIS SECTION TO LINK TO INTRODUCTION/MOTIVATIONS LATER

 ## Flow rate

-The flow rate of wastewater or solution (BE CONSISTENT) into the cell dictates the available COD for the cell.
-By increasing it, the cell will be in contact with more organic matter ina  set period of time.
-However, if the flow rate is too high then the cell may not be able to achieve the required levels of COD removal, necessitating the inclusion of further downstream treatment.
-In addition, a high flow rate causes additional shear stress on the components within the cell and can lead to damage to bacterial damage.
+The flow rate of wastewater dictates the available COD for the cell.
+By increasing it, the cell will be in contact with more organic matter in a set period of time which as @Ieropoulos2010 states, is beneficial to treating wastewater.
+However, if the flow rate is too high then the cell may not be able to achieve the required levels of COD removal.
+This could necessitate the inclusion of further downstream treatment steps.
+Additionally, @Villaseñor2013 established that at high flow rates there is a risk of unoxidised matter entering the cathodic chamber, causing it to enter into anaerobic condition, stopping the MFC from working.

-- _Get source on average UK individual production of wastewater and typical treatment plant values_
-- If each cell can deal with a high flow rate then we need less per unit volume, reducing costs, materials and maintenance

 ## Maintenance

 - How does one maintain a cell?
 - Important consideration for both lab and industrial scale

+## Temperature

+As the processes inside a MFC are fundamentally biological in nature the cell is affected by temperature.
+A higher temperature correlates with a larger power output as lower temperatures slow down the growth and reproduction of bacteria.

 # Wastewater Treatment